ERC-TibSchol/pdf-to-jpg/README.md

    This will split the PDF into chunks of 20 pages each and convert each chunk to JPG images.
 The `processed_pages` variable will keep track of the total processed pages, ensuring that the page numbers are incremented appropriately.

+The chunks are removed once the program finishes executing.